Bà Lụa Islands

 Bà Lụa Islands (Quần đảo Bà Lụa) is an archipelago located in the Gulf of Thailand.
 It constitutes Sơn Hải Commune of An Giang province, Vietnam.
 The archipelago is known as "(Small) Ha Long of the South".

 Etymology

 There are several different interpretations to the name of the islands.
-Some sources explain that Bà Lụa is the Chinese Vietnamese wife of an influential Frenchman coming here to exploit the area; since all of related legal papers were in her name, the islands was named Bà Lụa.
+Some sources explain that Bà Lụa was the Chinese Vietnamese wife of an influential Frenchman who had arrived here to develop the area; since all of related legal papers were in her name, the islands was named Bà Lụa.
 Author Anh Dong claims that Bà Lụa ("Lady Silk") is the name of a female general in charge of military logistics who established a silk mill on the islands in order to supply Nguyễn Trung Trực's militia force.
 Another source says that around 1858, a feudal mandarin married a beautiful and gentle wife who wanted to stay away from the officialdom and eventually settled on the islands.
-Every day she raised silkworms and wove silk, so the islands has been called Bà Lụa ever since.
+Every day she raised silkworms and wove silk, so the islands have been called Bà Lụa ever since.